-The influence of spectral variation on nine solar cell types is evaluated using their current-best characteristics (Appendix C), as given in the Solar Cell Efficiency Tables74 and NREL's Best Research-Cell Efficiency Chart25.
-Four single-junction cells (silicon75, cadmium telluride76, CIGS74, and perovskite77) are considered, along with five two-terminal multijunctions (perovskite-CIGS78, perovskite-silicon78, and three-, four- and six- junction III-Vs^{74,76,79}.
-Multijunctions convert solar energy using two or more semiconductor junctions.
+The influence of spectral variation on nine solar cell types is evaluated using their current-best characteristics (Appendix C), as given in the Solar Cell Efficiency Tables and NREL's Best Research-Cell Efficiency Chart.
+Four single-junction cells (silicon, cadmium telluride, CIGS, and perovskite) are considered, along with five two-terminal multijunctions (perovskite-CIGS, perovskite-silicon, and three-, four- and six- junction III-Vs. Multijunctions convert solar energy using two or more semiconductor junctions.
 Stacking the junctions increases the cell voltage while splitting the conversion of sunlight into current from each junction.
 The two-terminal configuration implies a series connection, so the overall device current is limited by whichever junction is producing the least current.
 As a result, two-terminal multijunctions have more sensitivity to spectrum variation.
+In a solar module sunlight must pass through solar glass and encapsulants before reaching the solar cells, but the high transmission of these materials makes the bare-cell spectral responses of Figure 2 useful proxies for commercial PV modules.